benb0jangles/Companion-Pi/README.md

 # Companion-Pi2
 ![](https://github.com/benb0jangles/Companion-Pi2/blob/master/Images%20for%20readme/ardupilot_logo.png)

 This is a collection of Linux .img files to allow drone users to hook up to a Raspberry Pi2 and further their drone experiences in various ways.
-All software is provided as-is and you assume all risks by using it.
+It is designed to allow non-linux users to get up and running without having to run terminal commands etc. All software is provided as-is and you assume all risks by using it.

 # Project Goals:
 I hope to create different .img files as I journey along which will allow users to perform different tasks depending upon which .img file they burn to their Micro SD card, insert into pi2, and boot.
 Simple!